hmignon/P2_BooksToScrape/README.md

 **OpenClassrooms Python Developer Project #2: Use Python Basics for Market Analysis**

-Scraping of [books.toscrape.com](https://books.toscrape.com) with **BeautifulSoup4** and **Requests**, export data to .csv files and download cover images to *exports* folder.

 _Tested on Windows 10, Python 3.9.5._

+### Objectives

+Scraping of [books.toscrape.com](http://books.toscrape.com) with **BeautifulSoup4** and **Requests**, export data to .csv files and download cover images to the *"exports"* folder.

+Implementation of the ETL process:
+- **E**xtract relevant and specific data from the source website;
+- **T**ransform, filter and clean data;
+- **L**oad data into searchable and retrievable files.

-### Post-course optimisation
+## Post-course optimisation
 This project has been optimised after the end of the OpenClassrooms course.
-To view the previous version, go to [this commit](https://github.com/hmignon/P2_mignon_helene/tree/163c5f5b2c730e7b308d01f31479702fb7c1e8e9).
+To view the previously delivered version, please check [this commit](https://github.com/hmignon/P2_mignon_helene/tree/163c5f5b2c730e7b308d01f31479702fb7c1e8e9).

 Improvements made to this project include:
 - Using OOP for the main scraper
-- Parsing of command line arguments for options
 - Optimising loops for faster execution time
+- Parsing of command line arguments for options:
-- Json export
+  - Json export option
+  - Ignore images option
+  - One-file export option
+- Progress bars (tqdm)

-# Setup
+# Usage

 ### Clone the repository